Day 193: Fifteen Years of Running

 During the first year of the Pandemic, I leaned heavily on running as a way to get out of the house, as a mood stabilizer.
 I also ran my first twenty-miler.
 Then my second.
 Then my third.
 I finished the year going faster and further than ever.

 Later in the year, I ran my second marathon (and first and only public marathon to date: CIM 2021).
-I trained with Fleet Feet, and overall had a great time socializing with others runners.
+I worked with a training group, and overall had a great time socializing with others runners.
 Afterward the program and marathon ended, I experienced acute depression.
 Looking back on it, I think I was probably exhausted and wanted time to re-group and re-assess.
 However, I didn’t pay attention, being at that point addicted to marathon training and thinking I needed it to be happy.
 So I signed myself up to do the CIM again a year later.

 How this period felt: